 Access to relevant expertise and resources will surely be possible in the absence of the NTIA acting as the Root Zone Administrator.
 Similarly, it is clear that the DNS-related technical and operational communities have both the technology skills and appropriate incentives to make prudent and cautious changes.
 Nevertheless, the CWG-Stewardship recommends that for major architectural or operational changes an approval function must be retained and assigned to some entity.
 It is not possible to be more specific as to where this approval function should reside until the overall CWG-Stewardship recommendations are more fully developed.
 Changes in process at the time of transition should be carefully tracked to ensure that they are not negatively impacted by the transition.

-The CWG-Stewardship further recommends that for changes internal to IANA and for those related to reports and communications, no external approval shall be needed.
+The CWG-Stewardship further recommends that for changes internal to the IANA Functions Operator and for those related to reports and communications, no external approval shall be needed.
 Such decision should be made, where appropriate, in consultation with the community, or the approval function referenced above.

-The CWG -Stewardship notes that IANA budgets must not only address operational costs, but must include a component to allow for the investigation, development and deployment of further Root Zone enhancements and the necessary consultations between IANA and the technical and operational communities).
+The CWG -Stewardship notes that IANA Functions Operator budgets must not only address operational costs, but must include a component to allow for the investigation, development and deployment of further Root Zone enhancements and the necessary consultations between the IANA Functions Operator and the technical and operational communities).
 Such development costs may be significant.

 Principles